 That fourth visit hasn’t happened… yet.
 Until it does, we can easily satisfy our Japanese food cravings in our home city of Lisbon and all over the world.
 But mark our words – we will return to Japan sooner than later to eat at the source.
 It’s inevitable.

-Our guide outlines 37 authentic Japanese foods and drinks that you can’t miss during your trip.
+Our guide outlines 37 the Japanese foods and drinks that you can’t miss during your trip.
 Some are popular Japanese food favorites while others are more niche.

 Traditional Japanese Food

 The Japanese didn’t invent ramen.
 That credit for this Japanese traditional food goes to the Chinese who originally created wheat lamien noodles, ramen’s inspiration.
 The Japanese, however, get credit for perfecting ramen before sharing this comforting noodle soup with the world.

 For the uninitiated, typical bowls of ramen have savory broth, toothy wheat noodles, chāsū (pork), nori (seaweed), scallions and a softly boiled egg.
 Broth variations include miso, shoyo (soy sauce), shio (salt) and tonkotsu (pork bone).
 And this doesn’t contemplate regional variations like Hakata ramen in Fukuoka or Hokaido ramen in (you guessed it) Hokaido.